ClickCease

 Day 14 England.
 Bath, Stonehenge, London.

-Crossing the mouth of the River Severn, return to England for a tour of Bath, the elegant spa town where the Romans harnessed the natural hot springs 2,000 years ago.
+Crossing the mouth of the River Severn, return to England for a tour of Bath: the elegant spa town where the Romans harnessed the natural hot springs 2,000 years ago.
 An included visit to the Roman Baths Museum reveals the advanced engineering developed by the Romans.
 Then, it is on to mysterious Stonehenge.
-Dating back to about 1500 B.C., one can only speculate how the stones reached the site and how they were moved into place - some weighing 45 tons!
-Upon arrival in London, check in and enjoy a relaxing "Farewell Dinner" at the hotel.
+Dating back to about 1500 B.C., one can only speculate how the stones reached the site and how they were moved into place — some weighing 45 tons!
+Upon arrival in London, check in and enjoy a relaxing “Farewell Dinner” at the hotel.
 Tomorrow, the entire day will be devoted to sightseeing in the British capital.
-[B,D]
+(Breakfast, Dinner)

 Day 15 England.
 London.

-Day 16 London-U.S.A.
 We say ‘farewell’ to England and fly home today.
 [B]

-B = Breakfast, D = Dinner
+B = Breakfast, L= Lunch, D= Dinner

 About this Tour